 In decorating for a South of the Border, Cinco de Mayo party, the most important thing is to use color!
 There is nothing mild about the Mexican culture, and many homes and businesses in Mexico are filled with vibrant shades of turquoise, fuchsia, yellow, red, purple and lime green.
 By scattering these colors throughout the party, it will become fiesta-ready.
 Also, Mexican Fiesta decor includes glitz and bling, such as silver, rhinestones, and mirrors.
 So when shopping for table centerpieces or serving dishes, the gaudier, the better!

 - Buy paper plates, napkins and cups using a combination of the Mexican Fiesta color rainbow.
 Check out the dollar stores or other discount marts to shop for your paper needs, mixing up the colors.

 - Use Mexican Blankets as tablecloths, or use a raffia ribbon to gather the blanket center together to create a large wall hanging.
-In Arizona, these blankets can be purchased for $5.00 each at flea markets.
-El Camacho has them online for $12.95.

 - Hang Sombreros on walls, and use them during the party for a Cinco de Mayo Mexican Hat Dance.

 - Buy piñatas to hang from patio covers and gazebos or as a centerpiece for tables.
 The piñata can be filled with candies for an end of the night Cinco de Mayo event!

 - Use chunky, vibrant candle holders or glass votives to burn colorful candles.

 - Drape white lights around the party area for Cinco de Mayo ambiance!